Sage-Bionetworks/portalsDocs/articles/submissions.md

 }
 </style>

-# Submission
+## Submissions

-Every submission you make to an Evaluation queue has a unique submission id attached to it.
-This id should not be confused with Synapse ids which start with syn...
-All submissions have a Submission and SubmissionStatus object attached to it.
-A submission can also contain annotations that can be used to display on live leaderboards.
-It is good to note that these added annotations can be set to either public or private.
-Private annotations cannot be read by people on the live leaderboard unless the READ_PRIVATE_SUBMISSIONS ACL is set on the evaluation queue.
+Every submission you make to an Evaluation queue has a unique id.
+This id should not be confused with Synapse ids which start with `syn...`.
+All submissions have a `Submission` and `SubmissionStatus` object.
+Annotations can be added to a `SubmissionStatus` to be displayed on leaderboards.
+Each of these added annotations can be set to either public or private.
+Private annotations cannot be read by people on the a leaderboard unless the Team or Synapse user has `Can Score` or `Admin` permissions on the evaluation queue.
+Public annotations can be viewed by any Team or user that at least has `Can View` permissions.
+See more about [evaluation queues](evaluation_queues.md).

-{% tabs %}
-	{% tab Python %}
-		{% highlight python %}
-import synapseclient
-syn = synapseclient.login()
-#Get submission / annotations
-sub = syn.getSubmission(submissionId)
-annotations = syn.getSubmissionStatus(submissionId)
-#Get all scored submissions in an evaluation queue
-e = syn.getEvaluation(e)
-bundles = syn.getSubmissionBundles(e, status = "SCORED")
-for sub, status in bundles:
-	print(sub)
-	print(status)
-		{% endhighlight %}
-	{% endtab %}

-	{% tab R %}
-		{% highlight r %}
-# Get submission / annotations
-library(synapseClient)
-synapseLogin()
-sub <- synGetSubmission(submissionId)
-annotations <- synGetSubmissionStatus(submissionId)
-# Get all scored submissions in an evaluation queue
-bundles <- as.list(synGetSubmissionBundles(evaluation, status="SCORED"))
-		{%endhighlight %}
-	{% endtab %}
-{% endtabs %}